-(A) Pursuant to section 3301.075 of the Revised Code, all Ohio education computer network user entities and information technology centers are required to comply with all rules in this chapter of the Administrative Code.
+(A) Pursuant to section 3301.075 of the Revised Code, all Ohio education computer network user entities and information technology centers are required to comply with all rules in this chapter.

-(B) Terminology used in this Chapter of the Administrative Code shall be as defined:
+(B) Terminology used in this chapter shall be defined as follows:

-(2) “ADM” means total average daily membership by school building and district as certified by the department from data collected from districts the first full week of October of the fiscal year.
+(2) "ADM" means total average daily membership by school building and district as certified by the department from data collected from districts during the designated EMIS counting period.

 (3) “Business continuity plan” means a plan defining the specific steps that will be taken to provide emergency services in the event that an information technology center is unable to provide the normal services required by its users.

-(5) “Core services” are the minimum set of state-subsidized information technology services that each information technology center is required by the Ohio department of education to offer its user entities.
-This minimum set of information technology services shall be determined as per policies issued and guidelines periodically communicated by the Ohio department of education.
-These services may include, but are not limited to the following:
+(5) "Core services" are the minimum set of state-subsidized information technology services that each information technology center is required by the Ohio department of education to offer its user entities.
+This minimum set of information technology services shall be determined through policies issued and guidelines periodically communicated by the Ohio department of education.
+These services may include, but are not limited to, the following:

 (a) Fiscal services, including accounting (cash basis with generally accepted accounting practice extensions), payroll/personnel, and fixed asset accounting;